You Are Here: Home › How to Play Table Tennis › Advanced Serve

 ^ Top of page ^

-Forehand high toss serve from the backhand court
+Forehand high toss serve from the backhand side

 Stand close to the table in your backhand corner.